Pounds Army Air Field: Operational use

 On 11 November 1943, Pounds AAF was formerly dedicated, and the sub-base detachment was re-designated Headquarters and Headquarters Squadron, Pounds Army Air Field, and consisted of medical, signal and a flying training detachment.
 Other support units which arrived were the 370th Service Group detachment, the Ordnance Section of Barksdale Field Base Detachment and a detachment of the 105th Army Airways Communications Squadron.
 The Service Group acted as a sub-depot supplying replacement and spare parts for units using the airfield for training, the Ordnance Section serviced all base and aircraft weapons along with all vehicles, and the control tower was manned by 6 men of the communications squadron.

 The base's first arrivals for training was the 344th Bombardment Group, comprising the 494th and 495th Bombardment Squadrons.
 It was equipped with Martin B-26 Marauder medium bombers, arriving from Lakeland Army Air Field, Florida on 10 September 1943.
-The group received advanced training at Ponds, and moved back to Lakeland on 15 November 1943.
+The group received advanced training at Pounds and moved back to Lakeland on 15 November 1943.
 The 344th was replaced by the 409th Bombardment Group, comprising the 642d and 643d Bombardment Squadrons.
 It was equipped with Douglas A-20G Havoc light bombers, arriving from Woodward Army Air Field, Oklahoma on 1 December 1943.
 It also received advanced training before departing for DeRidder Army Airbase, Louisiana on 15 December.
-These units were accommodated by the Ponds HHS, which provided the barracks, operational buildings, tents and other training requirements.
+These units were accommodated by the Pounds HHS, which provided the barracks, operational buildings, tents and other training requirements.

 In early 1944, training at the airfield was re-oriented from bomber units to the training of observation and reconnaissance aircraft units.
 On 1 February 1944, the 159th Liaison Squadron (Commando), arrived from Cox Field, Paris, Texas, equipped with Stinson L-5 Grasshoppers.
 The unit was composed of 109 enlisted and 12 officer personnel.
 On 30 May, the squadron departed for Statesboro Army Air Field, Georgia.

 On 1 May 1944, in accordance with a re-alignment of training units, the Ponds HHS was redesignated as the 362d Army Air Forces Base Unit (Training), Section "A".
 It was further changed to Squadron "A" on 15 June.
 Also on 1 May, two Link Trainer flight simulators were received from Barksdale, which gave the base additional training resources, along with additional personnel for instruction and aircraft maintenance.
-In addition the sub-depot was expanded with a larger selection of parts to support assigned aircraft.
+In addition, the sub-depot was expanded with a larger selection of parts to support assigned aircraft.